 Many ex-students are grateful for the education they were able to undertake, but still feel burdened by the weight of their student loan.
 If this is the case for you, nothing can compare to the weight off your shoulders once you’re done paying it off.

 Don’t forget to throw a massive shindig when that loan balance hits $0.
-You’ll have earnt it.
+You’ll have earned it.

 Automate your student loan repayments with Hnry